ritikgshah/HyperBench/README.md

 # HyperBench

-**HyperBench** is a synthetic benchmarking framework for hyperspectral super-resolution (HSR) methods.
+**HyperBench** is a synthetic benchmarking framework for fusion based hyperspectral super-resolution (HSR) methods.
 It provides a standardized, reproducible pipeline for evaluating models using controlled degradations, consistent metrics, and structured experiment outputs.